-Under EU law, Member States have wide autonomy regarding their administrative legal framework, their public service and the way they deliver most services33.
-No acquis exists for setting standards for horizontal systems of governance or national public administrations.
-However, the effective application of EU law34 and equal treatment of citizens must be ensured.
-According to Article 41 of the EU Charter of Fundamental Rights, "Every person has the right to have his or her affairs handled impartially, fairly and within a reasonable time by the institutions, bodies and agencies of the Union".
+Under European Union (EU) law, member countries have wide autonomy regarding their administrative legal framework, organisation of their public administration and the way they deliver most services13.
+No EU acquis exists for setting standards for horizontal systems of governance or national public administrations.
+However, the effective application of EU law14 and equal treatment of citizens must be ensured.
+According to Article 41 of the EU Charter of Fundamental Rights, "Every person has the right to have his or her affairs handled impartially, fairly and within a reasonable time by the institutions and bodies of the Union".

-Over time, a wide consensus on the key components of good governance has emerged among EU Member States with different political systems and legal traditions.
-The concept of "good administration" has been progressively defined accordingly and included in the EU Charter of Fundamental Rights35.
+Over time, a wide consensus on the key components of good governance has emerged among EU member countries with different political systems and legal traditions.
+The concept of good administration has been progressively defined accordingly and included in the EU Charter of Fundamental Rights15.

-The administrative law principles common to all EU countries, setting the standards and inspiring the behaviour of public servants, should be embedded in institutions and administrative procedures at all levels of the administration, and can be distinguished as follows:
+The administrative law principles common to all EU countries, setting the standards and inspiring the behaviour of public servants, should be embedded in institutions and administrative procedures at all levels of the administration.
+They can be distinguished as follows:

 - reliability and predictability (legal certainty)

 - openness and transparency

 - accountability

-- efficiency and effectiveness36.
+- efficiency and effectiveness16.